peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

    }
 ~~~~

-The maximum length of the JSON array contained in the identifiers parameter
-MUST be 1, since there cannot be more than a single URI corresponding to a
-Federation Entity.

 ## OpenID Federation Challenge Type {#challenge-type}

 The OpenID Federation challenge type allows a Requestor to prove control of a